kubevela/kubevela.github.io/docs/how-to/dashboard/application/bind-new-environment.md

 ---
-title: How to bind new environment
+title: Bind application with environment
 ---

 We can specify bind with one or more environments before deploy.